Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 Save and exit nano, `sudo reboot` and enjoy your new super compact MIDI synthesizer.

 ## Hungry for more?
-Here are some ideas to keep developing your project on both the hardware and software sides.
+Here are some ideas to keep developing your project.

 Reduce the system latency for a more responsive MIDI instrument.
 Sound synthesis is a very CPU-intensive process and we just scratched the surface in terms of performances.
 Try disabling as many unnecessary system services as possible to gain a small boost and learn how to compile a real time linux kernel.